 In keeping with our fiduciary responsibilities as a manager, IFRS for SME requires all payments from the captive insurance program must be supported by a contract or approved invoice.
 As simple and straight-forward as this requirement appears, all our phone conversations must be documented by a follow-up e-mail, all our meeting notes must be approved by our clients, and everything must be verifiable.
 It’s as cumbersome for clients as for accounting departments.

-One of the biggest impacts for our clients is captive insurance investment management.
+One of the biggest impacts for our clients is in the area of the structure’s investments.
 While off shore venues tend to have broad guidelines for investments, the IFRS puts the captive manager in the spot of second-guessing its investment adviser by requiring additional verification of the values of investments held.
 Managers are responsible for ascertaining that the methods used to attribute a value to the securities are appropriate and reflect the fair value.
 So where in the past we relied on the professional expertise of our captive insurance program’s investment advisers and their monthly statements to account for our clients’ investments, we must now go to a third party source and validate our advisers’ work, not just on a monthly basis, but also at year end.
 We must know which sources our advisers’ used for valuation and find another pricing source to corroborate that for each security held.
 The expectation is that we, as managers, know that investments are properly measured and carried on the books.

 This oversight activity is not limited to investment advisers.
 Third Party Administrators and Actuaries are also meant to adhere to more rigorous standards for insurance audits.
 Managers are encouraged to use TPA’s who also have internal controls audits performed regularly.
 TPA’s are requested to confirm the details in their files of loss expenses paid, expenses payable, reserves and reserving methods, etc.